Oren-Schmerling/CampusBikes/README.md

 Campus bike rental project made by group Waxwing

-# Backend
+# Testing the code

 SpringBoot is set to run in this repository on Java 21.
-Please install Java 21 or a newer version, and be sure to have your JAVA_HOME variable set correctly.
+Please install Java 21 or a newer version.

-To run the backend, cd into the backend directory, and run `./gradlew bootRun`
+The code is set up to run with `docker-compose`.
+Please install the latest stable version of Docker.
+Once installed, you should be able to run `docker-compose up --build` in the root directory of the repository and it will run the backend as well as the PostgreSQL db.

-After starting up the JVM, you should be able to see "Hello World!" printed on your screen at http://localhost:8080/hello
+After starting up the volumes on docker, you should be able to see "Hello World!" printed on your screen at http://localhost:8080/hello

+You can look at the PostgreSQL database by logging into it.
+It's on port `5432` and you can connect to it with the following command: `psql -h localhost -p 5432 -U postgres -d bikedb`.
+You'll be prompted to enter the password which is "postgres" for now.

-When you're done running the JVM to test the application, be sure to run `./gradlew --stop` in the same directory to avoid leaving any daemon(s) uneccesarily
+When you're done running the server, be sure to stop the process and then run `docker-compose down` to tear down the docker images.